 2018 — Current Day

-This women's group was created at the request of Judge Chandlee for the women in the Calvert County Adult Treatment Court program: Breaking the Cycle of Addition.
+This women's group was created at the request of Judge Chandlee for the women in the Calvert County Adult Treatment Court program: Breaking the Cycle of Addiction.
 The initial 8-week trial (2018) was met with great resistance as participants are court ordered to attend.
 This weekly women's group now continues at the request and free-will of the court program graduates.
 The focus is based on relationship with oneself from a curious and compassionate place with self-acceptance and courageous response-ability.

 Clare's